-- Develops and adopts air quality plans outlining strategies needed to reduce emissions. - Develops, adopts and implements rules and regulations to reduce emissions. - Leaves no stone unturned in crafting, promoting, and implementing innovative emission reduction strategies to achieve early attainment. - Administers voluntary incentive grants offering financial assistance to reduce air pollution.
+- Develops and adopts air quality plans outlining strategies needed to reduce emissions. - Develops, adopts and implements rules and regulations to reduce emissions. - Evaluates, develops, and implements innovative emission reduction strategies on an ongoing basis to achieve early attainment. - Administers voluntary incentive grants offering financial assistance to reduce air pollution. - Administers an efficient and comprehensive permitting system for stationary sources and offers meaningful business assistance to the regulated community in meeting applicable regulations.

-- Administers an efficient and comprehensive permitting system for stationary sources and offers meaningful business assistance to the regulated community in meeting applicable regulations. - Maintains and updates an inventory of emissions from various Valley sources on an ongoing basis. - Maintains an active and effective enforcement program. - Operates an extensive air monitoring network to measure air pollutants throughout the Valley and track air quality improvements. - Conducts comprehensive public education and outreach. - Continues to set high standards in legal activities. - Collaborates with state and local agencies.
+- Maintains and updates an inventory of emissions from various Valley sources on an ongoing basis. - Maintains an active and effective enforcement program. - Operates an extensive air monitoring network to measure air pollutants throughout the Valley and track air quality improvements. - Conducts comprehensive public education and outreach. - Continues to set high standards in legal activities. - Collaborates with state and local agencies.

-MAJOR ACCOMPLISHMENTS FOR 2020-21
+MAJOR ACCOMPLISHMENTS FOR 2022-23